Information, effect, dosage & side effects

 Replacing half of Gatorade with chia seeds did not decrease the athletes' performance.
 Accordingly, chia seeds can be useful for increasing endurance performance.

-So this study showed that an artificially made isotonic sports drink can be replaced with nutrient-rich natural chia seeds without losing performance.
+So, this study showed that an artificially made isotonic sports drink can be replaced with nutrient-rich natural chia seeds without losing performance.

 Chia seeds can be easily integrated into the diet and increase the nutritional value immensely.
 The seeds themselves are relatively tasteless, so you can add them to almost anything.
 They also do not have to be ground like flax seeds, which simplifies their preparation.

 Now there are many chia seed recipes for baked goods, casseroles, for mixing into smoothies and dressings, as well as for chia pudding.
-You can also easily sprinkle them over muesli or stir them into yogurt.
+You can also easily sprinkle them over muesli or stir them into yoghurt.

 Chia seeds are gluten-free and can therefore be consumed even if you are gluten intolerant.
 When baking bread, part of the flour can also be replaced with grated chia seeds.
 Grating the chia seeds is e.g. possible with the help of a coffee grinder.
 Chia seeds can be an important part of many vegan recipes due to their high protein content.